texfaq/texfaq.github.io/FAQ-archives.md

 ---
+title:  Repositories of TeX material
 section: Acquiring the Software
 date: 2014-06-10
 ---

-# Repositories of TeX material

 To aid the archiving and retrieval of of TeX-related files, a TUG working group developed the Comprehensive TeX Archive